negrazi/QMEE/README.md

 Repo made for Wed, Jan 9, 2019 class
 This is a line from RStudio
 This is a line from GitHub

+##############
+#Update on Assignment 3
+##############
+I want to explore the relationship of methlymerury (MeHg) levels in the three catchements in New Brunswick.
+I collected samples from three different catchements that are harvested at three different levels.
+NBi is the most intensely harvested and we predict that we should see higher average MeHg in this cathcement.
+NBE is the middle level of harvesting and NBR is minimally harvested and expected to have the lowest levels of Hg.

+The first plot is the average MeHg from each site and all plotted along one axis, colour coded to catchement for a quick look at the averages across the sites and catchements.
+The second plot I wanted to use facet wrap to really make it clear the different catchements.
+I should have ordered them based on harvesting intensity but for now they are in alphabetical order.
+The third is a boxplot for each total catchment MeHg, NBE appears to have the highest overall MeHg in the water, which we weren't expecting.
+The variation in MeHg is greater in NBE, but the average looks significantly higher.
+NBR has the lowest, which was expected.
+The last plot is a geom_smooth plot of the overlayinig the three catchments to compare the differences between the sites.
+Site 1 was always the headwater of the catchment and site 6 was the furthest downstream.
+This gives an idea of the spatial varaiation of MeHg in the catchments.

+It just occured to me that I can check for temporal variation since we collected samples in Septeber and October of this year.